-As the governing legislation leading into this application cycle, Fixing America's Surface Transportation (FAST) Act (and subsequent IIJA/BIL) requires a non-federal match of at least 20 percent of project costs.
-Assurance of this required local match by the proposer at the time of the application indicates a necessary level of support by the proposer to immediately proceed with the project development and implementation.
+The BIL continues the requirement of a non-federal match of at least 20 percent of project costs.
+Assurance of this required local match, addressed in the STBG Application, by the proposer indicates a necessary level of support by the project sponsor to immediately proceed with project development and implementation.